openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Manage_ORA_Assignment.rst

 #.
 Enter the learner's username or email address, and then select **Submit**.

-   The **Manage Individual Learners** dialog updates with expandable sections for each of the assessment steps in the assignment and other actions you can take on the learner's response.
+   The **Manage Individual Learners** dialog box updates with expandable sections for each of the assessment steps in the assignment and other actions you can take on the learner's response.
 Only the types of assessment steps (self, peer, or staff) that are included in the assignment are shown.

-   If the learner uploaded a file along with her response, select **View the file associated with this submission** to review or download it.
+   If the learner uploaded files along with her response, select **View the files associated with this submission** to review or download the files.

 #.
 Select any of the section headings to expand that section.